-Mississippi Industrial College
+Carnegie Auditorium, Mississippi Industrial College

 Backstory and Context

 The school consisted of five major buildings, Catherine Hall, Washington Hall, Hammond Hall, Carnegie Auditorium, and Davis Hall (gymnasium).
-After the college shut its doors in 1982, the campus has since then been bought by it's neighboring college, Rust College.
+After the college shut its doors in 1982, the campus has since then been bought by the neighboring college, Rust College.
 The neglected buildings have become a project for a rehabilitation program through several Mississippi funding sources.